Things to do in Phu Quoc Vietnam

 If you prefer an upmarket Resort close to the amusement park then book a room in VinPearl.

-The biggest disappointment of the island is an unmissable landfill site located in the north.
+The biggest disappointment of the island is an unmissable landfill site in the north.
 If you are going by moped I recommend that you put a scarf over your face.
 The stench of rubbish and smoke coming from fires is unbearable.
 It is sad to see so clearly the impact of what we discard on this small island.

 Phu Quoc Island Conclusion and Read more